cyverse-archive/NotificationAgent/README.markdown

 The HTTP method used for the request is a GET.

-The response body for a successful lookup with look like the following:
+The response body for a successful lookup will look like the following:

 ```json
 {